oTree-org/otree-core/docs/app/views.rst

 Frequently, you will want users to fill out a questionnaire/survey, in addition to taking part in your experiment/game.
-You can use pTree to create a survey, but a potentially more efficient approach is to embed or link to a survey from a service like SurveyGizmo, SurveyMonkey, WuFoo, Qualtrics, or Google Forms.
+You can use ptree to create a survey, but a potentially more efficient approach is to embed or link to a survey from a service like SurveyGizmo, SurveyMonkey, WuFoo, Qualtrics, or Google Forms.
 These services all have easy-to-use visual interfaces for creating and analyzing data from surveys.
-With some of these services, you can embed a survey on your site so that it looks like it's part of pTree.
+With some of these services, you can embed a survey on your site so that it looks like it's part of ptree.
 You can see an example of this in the template ``ptree/SurveyGizmoEmbedded.html``.
 Just make sure to pass the participant's identifier to the survey so that you can link the survey to that participant later.